Introduction

 Manual WBC Count Method

-Smaller laboratories and academic institutions commonly perform manual leukocyte counting due to its affordability and educational value.
-Although this method requires careful technique, it provides reliable results when performed correctly.
+Smaller laboratories and academic institutions commonly perform manual leukocyte counting because of its affordability and educational value.
+Although careful technique is essential, this method produces reliable results when performed correctly.

 Equipment Required